akka/akka/CONTRIBUTING.md

 1. Merge backport PR after validation (no need for full PR reviews)
 1. Close issue

-## sbt
+## Getting started with sbt

 Akka is using the [sbt](https://github.com/sbt/sbt) build system.
 So the first thing you have to do is to download and install sbt.
-You can read more about how to do that in the [sbt setup](http://www.scala-sbt.org/0.13/tutorial/index.html) documentation.
+You can read more about how to do that in the [sbt setup](https://www.scala-sbt.org/1.x/docs/Getting-Started.html) documentation.

-Note that the Akka sbt project is large, so `sbt` needs to be run with lots of heap (1-2 GB).
-This can be specified using a command line argument `sbt -mem 2048` or in the environment variable `SBT_OPTS` but then as a regular JVM memory flag, for example `SBT_OPTS=-Xmx2G`, on some platforms you can also edit the global defaults for sbt in `/usr/local/etc/sbtopts`.

 To compile all the Akka core modules use the `compile` command: